Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures: Info-Structure Based Tracking

-\paragraph{Tracking with Info Structures:} Many lock-free implementations of data structures employ a \emph{helping mechanism} to ensure global progress, even if some processes crash during executing their operations, e.g.,~\cite{DBLP:conf/spaa/Barnes93, DBLP:conf/podc/EllenFHR13,DBLP:conf/podc/EllenFRB10, feldman2016efficient,DBLP:conf/ipps/WalulyaT17}.
+Many lock-free implementations of data structures (e.g.,~\cite{DBLP:conf/spaa/Barnes93, DBLP:conf/podc/EllenFHR13,DBLP:conf/podc/EllenFRB10, feldman2016efficient,DBLP:conf/ipps/WalulyaT17}) employ a \emph{helping mechanism} to ensure global progress, even if processes crash.
 They associate an information (\emph{Info}) structure with each update, tracking the progress of the update by storing sufficient information to allow its completion by concurrent operations.

-Our approach applies to implementations using \emph{Info-Structure-Based} (ISB) helping: An update $Op$ by process $p$ initializes an Info structure $\emph{\text{inf}}$ and then attempts to \emph{install} it (using CAS) in a node \emph{nd} that $Op$ is trying to change, by setting a designated field of \emph{nd} to point to $\emph{\text{inf}}$; updates that change several nodes may install Info structures in all of them.
-If $\emph{\text{inf}}$ is successfully installed, $p$ continues the execution of $Op$ using the information in $\emph{\text{inf}}$.
-Once the update completes, $Op$ \emph{uninstalls} $\emph{\text{inf}}$ by resetting \emph{nd}'s designated field.
-Every time $Op$ fails to install $\emph{\text{inf}}$, it must be that an Info structure $\emph{\text{inf}}_q$ of another process $q \neq p$ is installed at \emph{nd}.
-In this case, $p$ helps $q$'s operation to complete (using the information in $\emph{\text{inf}}_q$) and then restarts $Op$.
+Our approach takes advantage of this \emph{Info-Structure-Based (ISB)} helping to provide detectable recovery.
+In brief, ISB helping works as follows: An operation \textit{Op} by process $q$ initializes an Info structure and then attempts to \emph{install} it in every node that \textit{Op} is trying to change; this is done by executing a \CAS\ to set a pointer in each of these nodes to point to the Info structure initialized by \textit{Op}.
+Once the Info structure is successfully installed, $q$ continues the execution of \textit{Op} using the information stored in the Info structure.
+Once the update completes, \textit{Op} \emph{invalidates} the Info structure in all nodes pointed to it.
+If it fails to install the Info structure on some node, $q$ finds the Info structure of another operation installed at the node, uses the information in it to complete the operation, and then restarts \textit{Op}.

-ISB helping goes a long way towards making a data structure recoverable: updates are idempotent and not susceptible to the \emph{ABA problem}, since they must ensure that an update is done exactly once, even if several processes attempt to concurrently help it complete.
-So, if the system crashes while $p$ executing an operation $Op$, upon recovery, $p$ can essentially re-execute the failed update to completion by either using the information in the Info structure for $Op$ (if it has already been installed) or by starting from scratch.
+A key observation is that ISB helping goes a long way towards making a data structure recoverable: updates are idempotent and not susceptible to the \emph{ABA problem}, since they must ensure that an update is done exactly once, even if several processes attempt to concurrently help it complete.
+So, if the system crashes while $q$ is executing an operation \textit{Op}, upon recovery, $q$ can essentially re-execute $Op$ to completion by either using the information in the Info structure for \textit{Op} (if it has already been installed) or by starting from scratch.